kiwilan/unplugin-svg-transformer/README.md

 Import easily your SVG.
 Powered by [unplugin](https://github.com/unjs/unplugin).

-Use SVG with frontend framework like Vue, React, Svelte is not easy, especially when you want to use SVG as component.
-This plugin will help you to import SVG as component.
-But you can also just use this plugin as a SVG loader, and create your own component.
+Use SVG into modern tools is not easy, especially when you want to use SVG as component.
+This plugin will parse your SVG files and create a cache file to import them easily with a library index file.
+It works with any framework, but some components are ready-to-use for Vue and React.
+You could also create your own component for your favorite framework.
+Built for TypeScript, but works with JavaScript.

 > Designed to be a replacement of [`kiwilan/nuxt-svg-transformer`](https://github.com/kiwilan/nuxt-svg-transformer), a Nuxt module.